sndzoo/sndzoo.github.io/index.md

 The *software network data zoo (SNDZoo)* is an open collection of software networking data sets aiming to streamline and ease machine learning research in the software networking domain.
 Most of the published datasets focus on, but are not limited to, the performance of virtualised network functions (VNFs).
 The data is collected using fully automated NFV benchmarking frameworks, such as [tng-bench](https://github.com/sonata-nfv/tng-sdk-benchmark) [[1], [2]](#references).

 All data sets are archived in their own GitHub repository using [data version control (DVC)](https://dvc.org) as technology to manage and version the contained table- and time series-based data.
-You are welcome to [contribute](#contribute) your own data sets to this project.
+If you are working in the software network domain, you are welcome to [contribute](#contribute) your own data sets to this project.

 <br><br><br>